logzio/logz-docs/_source/no-search/p8s-remote-write.md

 By default, all metrics in your Prometheus server(s) will be sent to Logz.io.
 To drop or send specific metrics, add Prometheus labeling before enabling the remote write, or as part of the remote write configuration.
 You can read more about Prometheus relabeling tricks <a href ="https://medium.com/quiq-blog/prometheus-relabeling-tricks-6ae62c56cbda" target="_blank">here. <i class="fas fa-external-link-alt"></i> </a>

-* _TBD_: Set parallelism level for sending data - how many connections to open to the remote write listener.
+* _in dev_: Set parallelism level for sending data - how many connections to open to the remote write listener.
 While the default is 1000, but we recommend configuring much fewer connections.

-* _TBD_: This is set in the configuration file.
+* _in dev_: This is set in the configuration file.
 Parameter for # of connections (more data --o--> more channels) Sending data - best practice in configuring connection channels:

-* _TBD_: If you have both Prometheus & Grafana, you can activate a dashboard as part of the remote write configuration that will show you the queue size and how many metrics you're sending.
+* _in dev_: If you have both Prometheus & Grafana, you can activate a dashboard as part of the remote write configuration that will show you the queue size and how many metrics you're sending.
 If your queue size increases, it might be necessary to open an additional channel.

 You can read more about Prometheus Remote Write Tuning <a href ="https://prometheus.io/docs/practices/remote_write/" target="_blank">here. <i class="fas fa-external-link-alt"></i> </a>